Bill English: Leader of the Opposition

 English was re-elected as National Party leader on 24 October 2017.
 At the time of his re-election, English announced his intention to stay on as leader until the next general election.
-On 13 February 2018, however, he stood down as National Party leader due to personal reasons, and instructed the party to put into motion the processes to elect a new leader.
+On 13 February 2018, however, he stood down as National Party leader for personal reasons, and instructed the party to put into motion the processes to elect a new leader.
 He also retired from Parliament.
 English's resignation followed weeks of speculation that he would step aside for a new leader.
 On 27 February, he was succeeded as party leader by Simon Bridges as the result of the leadership election held that day.

-Post-premiership
+Post-prime ministerial career

 In 2018, English joined the board of Australian conglomerate, Wesfarmers.
 English serves in Chairmanships of Mount Cook Alpine Salmon, Impact Lab Ltd and Manawanui Support Ltd. He is also a director of The Instillery, Centre for Independent Studies and The Todd Corporation Limited, and is a member of the Impact Advisory Group of Macquarie Infrastructure and Real Assets.

+In mid December 2023, the National-led coalition government appointed English to lead an independent review into housing agency Kāinga Ora's financial situation, procurement, and asset management.
+On 20 May 2024, English's review found that Kāinga Ora exploited its easy access to Government credit and excessively borrowed without exercising fiscal discipline.

 Political and social views

 English is regarded as more socially conservative than his predecessor, John Key.
 He has stated his opposition to voluntary euthanasia and physician-assisted suicide, same-sex civil unions, and the decriminalisation of prostitution.
-As Prime Minister he opposed any "liberalisation" of abortion law.
+As prime minister he opposed any "liberalisation" of abortion law.

 In 2004, English voted against a bill to establish civil unions for both same-sex and opposite-sex couples.
 In 2005, he voted for the Marriage (Gender Clarification) Amendment Bill, which would have amended the Marriage Act to define marriage as only between a man and a woman.
 English voted against the Marriage (Definition of Marriage) Amendment Bill, a bill that legalised same-sex marriage in New Zealand.
 However, in December 2016 he stated, "I'd probably vote differently now on the gay marriage issue.
 I don't think that gay marriage is a threat to anyone else's marriage".

 In 2009, English voted against the Misuse of Drugs (Medicinal Cannabis) Amendment Bill, a bill aimed at amending the Misuse of Drugs Act so that cannabis could be used for medical purposes.